 - i. a coherent set of learning objectives; - ii. courses which collectively meet those objectives; - iii.
-Academic Credit Courses equivalent to at least 24 units of undergraduate study; - iv. a statement of admission requirements; - v. a statement of the advanced standing rules for students who enter the program; & - vi. a statement of the credit towards degree studies provided by courses in the program objectives, but all must meet this minimum criterion of academic content.
-Certificates serve such functions as: bringing into undergraduate degree programs; professional preparation or upgrading; & study complementary to degree studies.
+Academic Credit Courses equivalent to at least 24 units of undergraduate study; - iv. a statement of admission requirements; - v. a statement of the transfer credit rules for students who enter the program; & - vi. a statement of the credit towards degree studies provided by courses in the program